 - 1 tablespoon olive oil

-- 1 medium red bell pepper, finely diced
+- 1 red bell pepper finely diced

-- 1 to 2 small jalapeño or other hot chili peppers, seeded and minced, optional
+- 1 jalapeno seeded and minced, optional

-- 2 scallions, thinly sliced
+- 2 scallions thinly sliced

-- 1/4 cup pumpkin seeds
+- ¼ cup pumpkin seeds

-- Pinch of ground cumin, optional
+- Pinch ground cumin optional

-- Salt and freshly ground pepper to taste
+- salt and pepper

-In a wide skillet, combine the corn kernels and about 1/4 cup water.
+- In a wide skillet, combine the corn kernels and about ¼ cup water.
 Cover and cook for 3 to 4 minutes, or until the kernels are just tender-crisp.
 Drain off the water.

-Drizzle in the oil, then stir in the bell pepper and optional chili pepper.
+- Drizzle in the oil, then stir in the bell pepper and optional chili pepper.
 Turn the heat up to medium high and cook, stirring frequently, until the corn kernels are touched here and there with browned spots.

-Stir in the scallions, pumpkin seeds, and optional cumin.
+- Stir in the scallions, pumpkin seeds, and optional cumin.
 Season with salt and pepper, then serve straight from the skillet.